stephenlb/pubnub-mcp-server/README.md

 ## Troubleshooting

-- Must be in agents mode to use MCP servers.
+- Must be in agent mode to use MCP servers.
 - Verify Node.js and npm installation.
-- Ensure `server.js` has execute permission.
+- Ensure `index.js` has execute permission.
 - Check that the `command`, `args`, and `env` settings are correct.
 - Review Cursor IDE logs for MCP startup errors.